carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Generics will be checked when defined

-Some C++ compilers implement checking of generic definitions by stashing the tokens and replaying them on use.
+C++ compilers must defer full type checking of templates until they are instantiated by the user.
 Carbon will not defer type checking of generic definitions.

 ### Specialization strategy